-1 winning Powerball ticket to claim $570 million jackpot
+Winning $570 million Powerball ticket sold in New Hampshire

-DES MOINES, Iowa – It's been a billion-dollar lottery weekend after a lone Powerball ticket sold in New Hampshire matched all six numbers and will claim a $570 million jackpot, one day after another single ticket sold in Florida nabbed a $450 million Mega Millions grand prize.
+MERRIMACK, N.H. – It's been a billion-dollar lottery weekend after a lone Powerball ticket sold in New Hampshire matched all six numbers and will claim a $570 million jackpot, one day after another single ticket sold in Florida nabbed a $450 million Mega Millions grand prize.

+Since Reeds Ferry Market opened at 5:30 a.m.
+Sunday, dozens of excited regulars have stopped by the small, independent convenience store in New Hampshire that sold the winning Powerball ticket to congratulate the owner and chat about the win, said store owner Sam Safa.
+He said he doesn't know the identity of the winner, but hopes one of the regulars from the over 100-year-old store in Merrimack, about 25 miles (40 kilometers) south of Concord, won the nation's seventh-largest lottery jackpot.

+"I'm very excited and overwhelmed," said Safa.
+He said that by selling the ticket it felt like he himself had won.
+The store will receive a $75,000 bonus for selling the winning ticket.

 The winning Powerball numbers drawn Saturday night were 12-29-30-33-61 and Powerball 26.

-The Florida Lottery says the winning Mega Millions ticket was bought at a 7-Eleven convenience store in Port Richey.
-The retailer will receive a $100,000 bonus for selling the winning ticket.
+The Florida Lottery says the winning Mega Millions ticket from Friday night's drawing was bought at a 7-Eleven convenience store in Port Richey.
+The retailer will receive a $100,000 bonus for selling the ticket.
+The identity of that winner also had not yet been revealed.

 The winning numbers to claim the Mega Millions jackpot were 28-30-39-59-70-10.